lzqsd/InverseRenderingOfIndoorScene/README.md

 Please remember fixing the data route in `runNYU.sh`, `CompareNormal.py` and `CompareDepth.py`.

-## Train and test on Garon19 [2] dataset
+## Train and test on Garon19 [2] dataset for object insertion
 There is no fine-tuning for the Garon19 dataset.
 To test the network, download the images from this [link](https://lvsn.github.io/fastindoorlight/).
 And then run `bash runReal20.sh`.
 Please remember fixing the data route in `runReal20.sh`.

-All object insertion results can be found from this [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.zip).
+All object insertion results and comparisons can be found from this [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.zip).
 We will release our object insertion code soon.
 Please check out [project page](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/) for updates.

 ## Differences from the original
 The current implementation has 3 major differences from the original CVPR20 implementation.